castaned/ML-integration-CMSSW/docs/training/03_acarus.md

-# Run tool in Ocotillo cluster at ACARUS
+# Run tool in a cluster at ACARUS

 ## How to Use
 You need to set all the necessary configurations in the `set_config_variables.txt` file.